Resentment across Kashmir as New Delhi clears land for sale | DW | 03.11.2020

 The changed legislation also empowers Indian forces to designate "strategic areas" in the region for the "direct operational and training requirements of armed forces," according to a statement by the government.
 This has further created fear among the local population.

-Protests began on Saturday soon after the announcement, when shops and businesses stayed shut and public transport stayed off the roads.
+Protests began on Saturday soon after the announcement, when shops and businesses as wll as public transport stayed shut.

 Muhammad Sultan, 70, a resident of Kawdara locality in the main city of Srinagar, said that the new land laws aimed “to change the Muslim-character of the region and oppress majority voices."